tnraddatz/Directory-Application/README.md

 # Directory-Application

-The Directory Application will be used as a learning tool to develop my skills as a C#, .NET, and Angular 6.
+The Directory Application will be used as a learning tool to develop my C#, .NET, and Angular 6 skills.
 The application will include the following technologies:
 1) .NET Core API
 2) Login Authentication
 2) JWT